renovatebot/renovate/docs/usage/dependency-dashboard.md

 #### Require approval for all updates

+We do not recommend that you require approval for _all_ updates.
+When you require prior approval, you need to check the dashboard issue regularly to check for important updates.
+You'll probably forgot to check often enough, out of sight is out of mind!

 Maybe you find Renovate too noisy, and want to opt-out of getting automatic updates whenever they're ready.

 In this case, you can tell Renovate to wait for your approval before making any pull requests.